List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 N'Doul was a blind assassin loyal to Dio, he is the first of the Egypt 9 Glory Gods the Joestar Group encounters upon entering Egypt, attacking them in the middle of the Sahara.
 His Stand, Geb (ゲブ神, Gebu-shin), allows him to control water.
 He manages to injure Kakyoin by using Geb to slash his eyes, incapacitating him for a majority of the latter half of the arc.
 After Avdol finds out that N'Doul could only locate the group through the sounds they make, Jotaro forces Iggy to cooperate with them, as he was the only one capable of detecting N'Doul's attacks.
 After N'Doul's defeat by Jotaro, he commits suicide to keep Dio's Stand a secret.

+In Japanese, he is voiced by Kentarō Itō in the 2014 anime and subsequent appearances, and Koji Nakata in the 1993 OVA.
+In English, he is voiced by Greg Chun in the 2014 anime.